 Sometimes, it’s difficult to see past the fact the young adults at SCH aren’t squishy little babies.
 But you know what?
 We need to see past it, because young men like *Stephen matter too. *Stephen deserves the best quality of care, the same as any child at SCH.
 He needs guidance, not to mention basic life essentials.

 Because *Stephen will stay at SCH until he no longer needs assistance, we must not forget that he deserves sponsorship as well.
 This sponsorship pays for *Stephen’s food and clean drinking water, his medical care if needed, and ayahs and nurses.
 It ensures that *Stephen has a safe place to sleep at night, clothes to wear, and shelter over his head without fear of losing those things or being turned out on the street.
-If *Stephen remains at SCH for the rest of his life, that will be okay because they don’t believe in turning anyone out at a certain age.
+If *Stephen remains at SCH for the rest of his life, that will be okay, because they don’t believe in turning anyone out at any certain age.

 Sponsorship is a gift that has the potential to last a lifetime.

-From his sponsorship page:
+From *Stephen’s sponsorship page:

 Birth Date: June 1990

 Other Details About Me: I have an intellectual disability.
 I am outgoing and act as a wonderful “big brother” to the other kids.